au2/blue-button-benchmark/README.md

 ## Designs 1d, 2d, 3d and 4d

-These are variations of Designs 1, 2, 3, and 4 where 'summary fields' are also stored in seperate collections instead of being indexed.
+These are variations of Designs 1, 2, 3, and 4 where 'summary fields' are stored in seperate collections instead of being indexed.
 For example additional collections for Design 1 are
 ``` javascript
 var allergies_summary_schema = {
   data: allergy_summary_schema,